telerik/blazor-docs/components/filemanager/events.md

 ### PathChanged

-The `PathChanged` event fires when the user navigates to a different folder through the TreeView or by double-clicking a folder item in the View.
+The `PathChanged` event fires when the user navigates to a different folder through the TreeView or by double-clicking a folder item in the [FileManager View]({%slug filemanager-views%}).
 The event handler receives the new path as a `string` argument.

 ### SelectedItemsChanged